 The weather doesn’t change much throughout the year in Kuala Lumpur.
 If you want to know when to visit Kuala Lumpur, remember that it’s near the equator and that means the climate is hot, humid and tropical.
 The city also experiences monsoons, the heaviest of which fall during March and April.

 The best time to visit Kuala Lumpur is either during summer or winter.
 Summer, from May to July, brings the lowest level of rainfall and the weather stays warm.
 Prices also stay on the high end, though, as tourists flock to enjoy the city during its finest weather.
-Remember, though, that summer does still mean rainfall: it’s a tropical climate so have your raincoat ready at any moment!
+Remember, though, that summer does still mean rainfall: it’s a tropical climate so pack your rain jacket and have it ready to go at any moment!

 During winter, from December to February, rainfall does decrease but the temperature is quite chilly.
 February, however, is also the best time to visit Kuala Lumpur if you want to save money.
 Chinese New Year falls around January/February: it’s a wonderful cultural experience but prices will rise accordingly.